 While it may seem counter intuitive, Pullins claims the lack of maintenance and ongoing fuel risk exposure with diesel generators or natural gas-fired capacity adds uncertainty and cost over the 20- to 25-year life of the microgrid PPA.
 With solar or wind and storage, the operating costs are minimized for projects as small as 500 kW.

-Tags: Distributed Energy, Mergers & Acquisitions, Microgrids, Policy & Regulation, Smart Energy Program
+Tags: Distributed Renewables, Mergers & Acquisitions, Microgrids, Policy & Regulation, Smart Energy Program

 | No Comments »